 This is what we call conditioning.
 A conditioned mind has trouble to interpret outcomes of mathematics that deviate from the programmed beliefs.
 No matter how solid the proof is, we tend to fall back into our old beliefs of the trusty old paradigm.
 To get used to another idea and to muster the will to overcome denial takes much time and effort.

-Temples and Pyramids Exactly Oriented to the Current North Pole (Refer to Fig. 1)
+Temples and Pyramids Exactly Oriented to the Current North Pole (Fig 1)

 - Lintong +12 other structures in China (pink line)